LHolten/blog/content/hidden/rust_query_0.4.md

     })
 }
 ```
 The `Score` struct is completely gone!
 All that is left is the return type of the function, which now specifies the columns that will be retrieved from the database.
-This featurs is what I will call "structural types".
+This featurs is what I call "structural types" for lack of a better name.

 ## Structural Types

 For every table type like `Measurement`, there is a macro with the same name.
 This macro allows you to create a type to select a subset of columns in that table.
 For example, it is possible to write `Measurement!(score, timestamp)` and that will specify the
-`Measurement` type with only those two columns filled in.
+`Measurement` type where only those two columns are usable.
 How it works is that the `Measurement` struct is actually generic over the type of each field and the macro
 expands to specify those generics.
-Fields that are not used will get the `()` type.
+Fields that are not used will get the `()` (unit) type.

 It is also possible to override the type of a field with a different type that implements `FromExpr`.
-So for example it is possible to use `Measurement!(score, location as Location!(name))` to retrieve
+For example, it is possible to use `Measurement!(score, location as Location!(name))` to retrieve
 scores with the name of the location.
 The syntax is a bit weird because I wanted to make it concise and still let `rustfmt` format it.